Patty loves helping people learn to care for their motorhomes!

 Like any system in an RV, there are things that can sometimes go wrong.
 Below are the procedures for troubleshooting your RV water pump.

-- Is there water in the holding tank.
-Believe it or not this is often overlooked.
+- Is there water in the holding tank?
+Believe it or not, this is often overlooked.
 It's possible for the water gauges to accumulate residue on them and read full when they are in fact empty.

 - Make sure there is power to the pump.
 Is your RV battery fully charged?
-If not, you can plug into 120 volt power to make sure you have power to the pump.
+If not, you can plug into 120-volt power to make sure you have power to the pump.
 There is usually a fuse in the positive wire somewhere near the pump.
 Check the fuse to see if it is blown.
 If it's blown, replace it and your problem is usually solved.
 Check to see if the connections to the pump are good.
-Since RV's usually travel the road, it's possible for these connectors to come loose.
-If the fuse is good, use a 12 volt test light or better yet a multi-meter to check for power at the pump.
+Since RVs usually travel the road, it's possible for these connectors to come loose.
+If the fuse is good, use a 12-volt test light or better yet a multi-meter to check for power at the pump.
 If you don't have power, check the connections at the battery and the power converter.
-If they are bad, repair them and your problem should go away.
+If they are bad, repair them, and your problem should go away.
 If they are good, you want to inspect the wiring for breaks or shorts.
 If there are bad spots in the wiring, you will need to repair or replace the wiring.

 - If the pump comes on but doesn't pump water, it's possible that the diaphragm in the pump has debris in it or it is punctured.
 There are three screws that attach the pump head to the pump casing.
 Remove these screws and inspect the rubber diaphragm.
 If it is damaged, replace it with the repair kit that you can get from the manufacturer.
 You can usually buy these at your local RV parts dealer.
 If the diaphragm looks okay, clean it thoroughly with a gentle detergent and flush the pump head to remove any debris that may have entered it.
-If it still doesn't work after doing these procedures go the next step.
+If it still doesn't work after doing these procedures, go to the next step.

-- If the pump doesn't shut off.
-You likely have a leak somewhere in the system.
+- If the pump doesn't shut off, you likely have a leak somewhere in the system.
 It's either at the outlet connection on the pump, in the plumbing, or at the faucet.
 Find the leak, repair it, and you'll be back in business.

 RV Water Pump Repair Disclaimer

 You and you alone are responsible if something should go wrong while repairing your RV water pump system.
 If you are not skilled and competent with electrical wiring or plumbing, you should have an authorized dealer do the repairs.
 There is always a risk of fire when working with electrical wiring.
-If you should make a mistake on the plumbing, it's possible for your RV to floods and cause damage.
+If you should make a mistake on the plumbing, it's possible for your RV to flood and cause damage.

-Make any repairs at your own risk.
+Make any repairs at your own risk!

-RV Water Pump Video
+RV Water Pump Troubleshooting Video Tutorial